-(7) Charter schools must comply with the closing procedures established by the Department.
-Charter schools must begin planning for closure and compliance with the closing procedures established by the Department once the Board issues a notice of intent to revoke the school's charter, a notice of non-renewal, or notice of emergency revocation.
+(8) Closing Procedures: Charter schools must comply with the closing procedures established by the Department.
+Charter schools must begin planning for closure and compliance with closing procedures immediately upon issuance of a notice of intent to revoke the school's charter, a notice of non-renewal, or a notice of suspension.